 University of Pennsylvania Journal of Constitutional Law.

 Prior to joining the Michigan Law faculty, Professor Marlan was an associate in the Seattle office of Wilson Sonsini Goodrich & Rosati PC, where he counseled startups and nonprofits in matters including trademarks, copyrights, advertising, and intellectual property and technology licensing and transactions.
-He previously worked as an attorney at K&L Gates LLP and, prior to law school, as a trademark paralegal at Finnegan LLP.
+He previously worked as a commercial law and intellectual property attorney at K&L Gates LLP and, prior to law school, as a trademark paralegal at Finnegan LLP.
 Professor Marlan earned his JD,

 cum laude, from the University of Pennsylvania Law School and his BA from Indiana University Bloomington.
 While at the University of Pennsylvania Law School, he was a senior editor of the